Tag Archives: Choice architecture

 Opt in vs. Opt out: Different defaults in different cities

-I ordered the same meat and the same bread.
-Then, I said to a server the same vegetables, “lettuce, tomatoes, onions, and black olives.”
-She added cucumbers and peppers.
+I visited a recently opening Subway at my university and ordered the same meat and the same bread.
+Then, I said to a server the same vegetables.
+Surprisingly, she added cucumbers and peppers.
 I asked her why.
-She answered “I pull out the vegetables customers say.”
+She answered “I am opting out the vegetables customers say.”

-I noticed that most customers said nothing about vegetables.
-They considered the five vegetables on the window as the opt out, default options.
+I noticed that most Korean customers did not make any request about vegetables.
+They considered the whole five vegetables on the window as the default options.
 Only few customers said “everything but…”

 For the people who do not usually make a series of choices for a single meal, opt out default vegetables may relieve their burden.
 I expect choosing from meats and breads to vegetables and dressings are demanding for most Asians.
 For them, choosing which vegetables to add are additionally demanding.
 When they skip choosing vegetables, they may enjoy meals more even though they do not like to eat more vegetables.